 Weekend @ Eastbourne

-I found myself immersed in configuring data and referencing data for the global rollout phase requirements when Sethu and Sudarshan (Sud Gopal) approached me at my desk.
+There I was, buried neck-deep in configuring and referencing data for the global rollout phase, when Sethu and Sudarshan (Sud Gopal) ambushed me at my desk.

 "As a resident, provided your full license remains valid, you may drive any category of small vehicle shown on your license for up to 12 months from the time you become a resident."

-Sud Gopal handled the car booking, including a co-driver (yours truly) and insurance, while I took charge of planning the itinerary.
-After extensive Google search and consulting the National Trust website, I settled on Eastbourne and charted a detailed trip map, which included Tilgate Park, Arlington Reservoir, Cuckmere Valley, and Eastbourne.
+Sud Gopal handled the car booking, complete with a co-driver (yours truly) and insurance, while I took charge of the itinerary.
+After heroic amounts of Googling and a deep dive into the National Trust website, I settled on Eastbourne and mapped out the whole thing: Tilgate Park, Arlington Reservoir, Cuckmere Valley, and Eastbourne.

-Friday night involved extensive shopping at ASDA for provisions, booking rooms at The Big Sleep hotel facing the sea-shore, picking up the car from Enterprise-Rent-A-Car, and parking it at Vignesh's place before heading to Croydon.
+Friday night was a whirlwind: a snack-hauling raid on ASDA, booking rooms at The Big Sleep hotel facing the sea, grabbing the car from Enterprise Rent-A-Car, parking it at Vignesh's, then off to Croydon.

-The weekend involved exploring Eastbourne, trying our hand at gambling in a small casino, and a lively night at Duke of Devonshire with drinks and dinner.
-Nags earned the moniker NASa Nagendran during the party.
+The weekend delivered: exploring Eastbourne, a cheeky flutter at a tiny casino, and a rowdy night at the Duke of Devonshire with drinks and dinner.
+This is where Nags officially earned his stripes as NASa Nagendran.

-Day 2 started with a hearty English breakfast, check-out, and a drive to Beachy Head, Berling Gap, and Seven Sisters Park.
-We hired a bicycle to ride down to Cuckmere Haven instead of inside the park.
-The weekend ended with a long drive back to Crawley, followed by pizzas, pastas, and garlic bread before heading home, to Croydon.
+Day 2 kicked off with a hearty English breakfast, checkout, and a drive to Beachy Head, Birling Gap, and Seven Sisters Park.
+We hired bicycles to coast down to Cuckmere Haven.
+The weekend closed with a long drive back to Crawley, a feast of pizzas, pastas, and garlic bread, and finally home to Croydon.

 Comments